Joe Kubert: Awards and recognition

 Kubert was inducted into the Harvey Awards' Jack Kirby Hall of Fame in 1997, and Will Eisner Comic Book Hall of Fame in 1998.
 In 2009, Kubert received the Milton Caniff Lifetime Achievement Award from the National Cartoonists Society.

 Kubert was awarded the Inkwell Awards Joe Sinnott Hall of Fame Award in 2015.
 His acceptance speech was given by Orion Zangara, his grandson and graduate of The Kubert School, on behalf of the Kubert Estate.

+Archive

+Kubert's drafting table is on permanent exhibit in the Kubert Lounge and Gallery, which opened in September 2023 at the Cary Graphic Arts Collection in Rochester, NY.
+Adam Kubert donated his father's archive to the Cary Collection at his alma mater, the Rochester Institute of Technology, where archivists recreated Joe Kubert's work surface from photographs of his office at the Kubert School.